athombv/homey-openai-demo/README.md

 This repository is a proof-of-concept that connects OpenAI to Homey, by transcribing & processing voice commands, and executing them on Homey.

 Currently, only lights can be controlled.
+But it's rather trivial to add more device types such as wall plugs, thermostats etc.

 ## Video